What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 If you have become fluent with all of what Mac offers and you’re now ready to make the most out of it, then we believe it’s time you get started with Terminal and learn how to use macOS’s command line.
 With the right set of commands, you can have full control of your Mac computer using just your keyboard.

-In the following post, we’ll explain what Terminal is, how you can access it, the basics and some rules you should follow and how to use Terminal to get things done on macOS.
+In the following post, we’ll explain what Terminal is, how you can access it, the basics and some rules you should follow, and how to use Terminal to get things done on macOS.

 What is Terminal and what can you do with it?

 Terminal is a native program that comes preinstalled on a Mac and allows you to perform functions on your operating system directly using text-based communication.
-Known otherwise as a command-line interface (CLI), Terminal helps those of you who don’t wish to go through a bunch of menus and moving your mouse to them.
+Known otherwise as a command-line interface (CLI), Terminal helps those of you who don’t wish to go through a bunch of menus and move your mouse to them.
 In many ways, it can be compared to Windows’ Command Prompt as it uses commands to accomplish some tasks more efficiently.

 When you use Terminal as your Mac’s system administrator, you will be able to tweak the most complex of things on macOS.
 Terminal can be utilized to open files, make files hidden on Mac, tweak your Mac’s performance, remove files, keep your Mac from going to sleep, and more.